inhies/cjdcmd/README.md

     go get github.com/inhies/cjdcmd

 If f you see no output from that command then everything worked with no errors.
 To verify that it was successful, run `cjdcmd` and see if it displays some information about the program.
+If it does you are done! cjdcmd has been downloaded, compiled, and installed.
+You amy now use it by typing `cjdcmd`.

 **NOTE:** You may have to be root (use `sudo`) to install Go and cjdcmd.